MaheshKarnani/Drivelab/README.md

 ## Values
 We believe that sharing information and minimizing access barriers is necessary to:
-1. maximize the rate of progress in neuroscience
+1. Maximize the rate of progress in neuroscience.
-2. increase the efficiency of research spending
+2. Increase the efficiency of research spending.
-3. include all people with skills whether or not they are priced out from using the techniques they are skilled at
+3. Include all people with skills, whether or not they are priced out from using the techniques they are skilled at.

 To achieve these goals, we:
 1. Share new information and tools as soon as we have found them.